 What your attorney will commonly refer to as "7411" is a statute designed to avoid the otherwise harsh penalties involved with a single drug conviction.
 It is typically available one time.
 Types of drug crimes that this statute applies to include possession or use of:

-If treated this way, any record of the conviction will be a "non-public" record.
-This means that there still is a record of the conviction, however, it is available to a Court or Police Agency for the purpose of showing that this statute was previously used.
+If treated this way, any record of the drug crime conviction will be a "nonpublic" record.
+This means that there still is a record of the conviction, however, it is available to a court or police agency for the purpose of showing that this statute was previously used.

 - The offense will not be reported to the Secretary of State.
-This is important when seeking to avoid the 6 month license suspension which will be imposed for a possession or use conviction.
+This is important when seeking to avoid the six-month license suspension which will be imposed for a possession or use conviction.
 With 7411, there is no license suspension at all.

 - Any conviction or plea taken pursuant to "7411" does not have to be disclosed to potential employers.
 When looking for a job in a competitive market, this can be a huge benefit.

-Eligibility for "7411" treatment is governed by statute.
-Some Offenses are INELIGIBLE for treatment under 7411.
-IMMIGRATION STATUS MAY BE AFFECTED BY A PLEA UNDER 7411.
-For more information, contact Thomas J. Tomko at (586) 286-2788 and we can discuss your eligibility and the impact of a plea under MCL 333.7411.
+Eligibility for 7411 treatment is governed by statute.
+Some offenses are ineligible for treatment under 7411.
+Immigration status may be affected by a plea under 7411.
+For more information, contact attorney Thomas J. Tomko at 586-795-8822 and we can discuss your eligibility and the impact of a plea under MCL 333.7411.